MultiSafepay/docs/content/integrations/prestashop-1-6.md

 ## Upgrading to 3.9.x

-Note that the component and tokenization configurations have been moved to payment method level settings.\
+We've moved the component and tokenization configurations to payment method level settings.\
-Please make sure configuration is still correct by navigating to **Modules > Module Manager > Select your payment method**.
+To check configuration is still correct go to **Modules and Services > Select the payment method**.

 ---